 Appropriate Vaccine Usage

-This is the percent of residents who received the pneumonia and flu vaccines.
+This tells you the percent of residents that have received the flu and pneumonia vaccines.
 Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy